-\begin{proof} Let $\L$ be an sp-homogeneous ordering with the property that for every tuple, finitely much about the quantifier-free $C_{\infty,\infty}$ diagram supports the quantifier-free $C_{\infty,\infty}$-type.
-In this case, the set of finite quantifier-free $C_{\infty,\infty}$ diagrams is a Scott set for $\L$ over the language of $C_{\infty,\infty}$.
-Translating to the language of linear orderings readily gives a Scott set of $\Sigma_3$ formulas without parameters.
-Therefore, it is enough to show that, in each of the above cases, the finite quantifier-free $C_{\infty,\infty}$ sentences isolate their automorphism orbits.
-By the argument in Proposition \ref{prop:blockcriteria}, it is enough to isolate the automorphism orbit within a block and identify the isomorphism type of the block that the tuple lies in.
+\begin{proof} Let $\L$ be an $sp$-homogeneous.
+By Theorem \ref{thm:homogChar}, the orbit of a tuple $\bar{x}\in\L$ is determined by \begin{enumerate} \item The order of $\bar{x}$, \item The types of blocks that $\bar{x}$ lie in, and \item The position of $\bar{x}$ within the blocks it intersects. \end{enumerate} Therefore, to describe the automorphism orbit in the ordering $\L$, it is enough to isolate the automorphism orbit within each block and identify the isomorphism type of the block that the tuple lies in.

 In the case that $\L$ has only finite blocks, the automorphism orbit of an element $x$ with exactly $n$ successors and $m$ predecessors can be isolated by $P_m(x)\land S_n(x)\land \lnot P_{m+1}(x)\land \lnot S_{n+1}(x)$.
 As every element has a finite number of successors and predecessors, these formulas are as desired for every element.
 To distinguish elements $a,b$ that lie in the same block from those that lie in different blocks, it is enough to say either $Adj_\ell(a,b)$ or $\bigwwedge_{\ell\in\omega}\lnot Adj_\ell(a,b)$ where $\ell$ is the number of elements between any element in the orbit of $a$ and any element in the orbit of $b$ within their block.

 In the second case, say that the maximal finite block has size $N$.
-Within finite blocks, the same formulas as above demonstrate the desired construction.
+Within finite blocks, the same formulas as above define automorphism orbits.